 Lastly in this line-up is Miss Sadie Thompson, starring Rita Hayworth, José Ferrer, the always neglected Aldo Ray, and a bit part from up-and-comer Charles Bronson.
 Originally released to cinemas in 3D, the feature has rarely been seen in such form since its debut in 1953, but thanks to the ever-diligent efforts of modern technology, the this, the third adaptation of W. Somerset Maugham’s tale has coincidentally become Twilight Time’s third 3D release (following Man in the Dark and that Harlock: Space Pirate thing).
 While watered down considerably in order to meet with the standards of those prudes in the Hays Office at the time (hence, we get big production numbers instead of steamy sex), this version of the story finds Ms. Hayworth as a nightclub singer with a promiscuous past.

-Cinematographer Charles Lawton Jr. takes advantage of the 3D gimmick by giving us a few stereoscopic money shots, which stick out all the more (oh, if only the banana number from The Gang's All Here had been shot in three-dimensions…) in this marvelous HD presentation with DTS-HD MA 2.0 Mono sound.
+Cinematographer Charles Lawton Jr. takes advantage of the 3D gimmick by giving us a few stereoscopic money shots, which stick out all the more (oh, if only the banana number from The Gang’s All Here had been shot in three-dimensions…) in this marvelous HD presentation with DTS-HD MA 2.0 Mono sound.
 Naturally, the usual Twilight Time supplemental materials ‒ liner notes from Julie Kirgo and an isolated score/effects track ‒ are on-hand here, as is an audio commentary by historians David Del Valle and Steven Peros, an introduction to the film from actress Patricia Clarkson, and a trailer.
-All five of these Blu-ray releases are limited to 3,000 copies each, available exclusively while supplies last from the official Twilight Time Movies website, and at Screen Archives.
+All five of these Blu-ray releases are limited to 3,000 copies each.